May 17, 2023

 Practicing complete sentences, understanding grammar

-Basics of how the sewage system works
+Basics, how the wastewater system works

 Online courses